 Here at Charleston GI, our specialists can help you identify the high FODMAP foods that trigger symptoms – and how best to avoid them.
 For instance, if lactose triggers symptoms, we can help create a diverse, lactose-free diet that ensures your body gets the nutrients it needs.

 Keep in mind that low FODMAP diets can be difficult to follow, but they are just temporary – and could result in long-term benefits!

 Low FODMAP diets for those who suffer from IBS have proven effective, helping to reduce painful symptoms and improve overall quality of life.
 In order to maintain a balanced amount of protein, fat, carbs and nutrients, low FODMAP diets should only be followed under a professional’s supervision.
 Schedule your appointment at Charleston GI to find out if a low FODMAP diet is right for you!

 While not designed for weight loss, low FODMAP diets may improve the following digestive symptoms:

-To learn more about low FODMAP diets for irritable bowel syndrome, contact Charleston GI today!
+To learn more about low FODMAP diets for irritable bowel syndrome, visit us at Charleston GI today!
+We offer 4 convenient locations throughout the Lowcountry in Summerville, Carnes Crossroads, Mount Pleasant and West Ashley.
 Our team of highly-qualified specialists are committed to providing a higher standard of caring – and relief from digestive symptoms!